vish4486/Vector-Space-Model-IR-SYSTEM/README.md

 Features:

---Interactive query box
+1.Interactive query box

---Method selector
+2.Method selector

---Top-k results with scores
+3.Top-k results with scores

---Manual relevance marking (for feedback)
+4.Manual relevance marking (for feedback)

+---

+## 📈 Example Query

+Search for: the problems of heat transfer in turbulent shear flow See a ranked list of relevant research abstracts!

 ---